 There is just a ton of Raspberry Pi sensors that you’re able to hook up to your Pi.
 This includes sensors such as a photoresistor, temperature, humidity and so many more.
 I have more sensor tutorials planned for the very near future.

-Protecting your Pi is pretty important if you find it being in an area where it might get damaged.
+Protecting your Pi is kinda crucial if you find it is in an area where it might get damaged.
 You may also just want it to look good.
-This is where a solid Raspberry Pi case would come in handy.
-There is also wide range of other Pi accessories that you might be interested in for adding a bit more functionality to your Pi.
+These are situations where a solid Raspberry Pi case would come in handy.
+There is also a wide range of other Pi accessories that you might be interested in for adding a bit more functionality to your Pi.

 If you’re new to the Pi, then you may be interested in taking a look at some of the getting started with the Raspberry Pi guides.
-They take you some of the bare basics to getting your Pi setup and working correctly.
-This includes setting up something like Raspberry Pi Cayenne for Pi sensors.
+They will take you some of the bare basics of getting your Pi setup and working correctly.
+It will include topics such as setting up something like Raspberry Pi Cayenne for Pi sensors.

 I hope that you find these tutorials on Raspberry Pi sensors helpful and that you’re able to connect your sensor up correctly without any issues.
 If you do come across problems, then be sure to leave a comment on the relevant tutorial.